-Certain of these companies were determined to be appropriate peer companies based on the size of their businesses.
-Certain of these companies were selected for executive compensation analysis purposes because they had recently completed initial public offerings.
+Certain of these companies were determined to be appropriate peer companies based on the type and size of their businesses.
+Certain of these companies were selected for executive compensation analysis purposes because they had similar operating and/or financial metrics.
 These companies are also representative of the types of companies with which we compete for executive talent.
 We may replace some or all of these companies with others from time to time as changes in market positions and company size, including our own, may suggest more representative peer group companies.